MicrosoftDocs/ai-builder/ai-builder-docs/security.md

 - Dataverse users can access data by using the models embedded in Power Apps.
 - Administrators and system customizers can access all AI models created in the environment.

 These security roles have privileges to the AI Builder tables in Dataverse.
-Custom security roles can create AI models if they have the same access to the AI Builder tables as the environment maker role. <!-- VIVEK - Screenshot looks old; I can't test because I can't get here.
-It says Missing entities (tab) and Entity (row). -->
+Custom security roles can create AI models if they have the same access to the AI Builder tables as the environment maker role.

 > [!div class="mx-imgBorder"]
 > ![Security roles screen](media/security-roles-screen.png "Security roles screen" )